s96Abrar/YahooWeatherSearch/README.md

     ->"Count the number of places in saved locations": Counts the number of places in saved locations.
     ->"Show all saved locations": Shows a list of all the saved locations.
     ->"Quit": I'm fairly certain you can figure this one out.
+#Group Members
+Just me!
+#Open issues/bugs
+Havent found any but please do report them if you find any